 Email blasts are also an opportunity for your customers to contact you with questions or concerns.
 Including contact info in every email is important to show customers that you care about their needs and are happy to help.

 We often tout content as one of the most powerful tools in your inbound toolbox.
-With its diversity, room for creativity, and complete customization, content creation is one of the most personalized forms of marketing.
+With its diversity, room for creativity, and complete customization, content creation is one of the most customizable forms of marketing.

 To ensure your content is working in your favor to support your customer service strategy, you want to focus content on the interests and needs of your target audience.
 Keeping your audience in mind when creating content will ensure that you are offering valuable and relevant information to your readers.